RPegoud/PyTorch_traffic_sign_detection/README.md

 The images used come from the GTRSB (German Traffic Sign Recognition Benchmark) dataset, available on TorchVision.

-The study was carried out in five steps:
+The project was carried out in five steps:

 * 1: Data exploration, creation of a simple baseline model (see: ***1_baseline.ipynb***)
 * 2: Creation of a more complex CNN, improving on the baseline (see: ***2_improving_CNN.ipynb***)